 Control Screen Time

 You can set limits on how much time your child spends on TikTok.
 While you can manage this setting using the Family Pairing feature, you don’t have to set up Family Pairing to adjust it.
-Keep in mind that without Family Pairing activated, you’ll need to manage this setting from your child’s device.
-Here’s how to adjust your child’s screen time settings:
+Without Family Pairing activated, you’ll need to manage this setting from your child’s device.

 family-pairing-vs-manual